kpam92/practice/interview&practice/interview_questions/README.md

   doggy.greeting.bind(Person)(); \\returns `Kevin says hi`
   ```
 * When would you use `document.write()`?
+<br><br>This function writes to the document/web page the content that you put as the argument, i.e. `<h1>hi<h1>`.
+Using this after the DOM has loaded will overwrite all of the page.
+So, the common use for this is to upload third party code and script to the page, examples include ads and Google analytics.
 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain Ajax in as much detail as possible.
 * What are the advantages and disadvantages of using Ajax?